Name Change Affidavit Template, Free Download 2026

 When Do You Need a Name Change Affidavit?

-You have legally changed your name through a court order and need a sworn affidavit to present to government agencies, banks, employers, and other institutions to update your records.
+You have completed a legal name change through a court order and need a sworn affidavit to present to government agencies, banks, employers, and other institutions to update your records.
 The affidavit connects your former name to your new legal name and references the court order granting the change.

 You recently married and are changing your last name to your spouse's surname.
 While a marriage certificate is the primary document for a marriage-related name change, some institutions also require a name change affidavit to process the update, especially for financial accounts and professional licenses.